 - Education reform should address long-standing racial and class-based inequities.
 These include resource distribution, the disproportionate impact of school closures on communities of color, and inequitable disciplinary procedures that feed the school-to-prison pipeline.

 - The public owns public education.
-We therefore oppose privatization (such as vouchers and tax credit programs), centralization of power, and mass school closures.
+We therefore oppose privatization, centralization of power, and mass school closures.

-- Education justice depends on civil discourse, public debate, and the intentional inclusion of minority and historically excluded groups in decision making.
+- Education justice demands the intentional inclusion of minority and historically excluded groups in decision making.